okadatta/android-review/README.md

                     .setFeedbackByAnotherWayExplanation("If you have another way to access feedback url in your application, explain that here to notify user via Toast");
 ```

-All these messages are also able to be replaced from it's default via ```strings.xml```.
-See source code for each String resource name.

 # Contribute

 Your contribution is really appreciated.